PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 # Overall Architecture

-Our architecture is following the latest trend of micro-services, because we realized our program is easy to modularize.
+Our architecture is following the latest trend of microservices, because we realized our program is easy to modularize.
 This means we would put our code in Docker containers which would then talk to each other through http restful API implemented in flask.
 In the future when our app would be available for the wider public we could use Kubernetes to organize and deploy a cluster of the containers, ensuring scalability, elasticity and robustness.
 Especially if we would choose a cloud solution such a Google Kubernetes Engine.
 For now however all of the containers are orchestrated using the docker compose functionality.
 Implemented in the docker-compose.yaml file.
 This takes care of setting up a shared network among the containers, building them, adding variables to their environments, persisting data using docker volumes which maps a part of the local file space to the space in the container and more.
 Instead of cloud our app currently runs on a home ubuntu server which is enough for development needs.

 Later we will showcase different parts of our system and go through the containers one by one, however to give a sense of the overall architecture, I will list them here first: